-Adopting the ASHRAE comfort range between -0.85 and +0.85, the acceptable indoor temperature for the 'combined-enclosed' classrooms (25.8°C to 30.5°C) is within the range of 24.0°C to 31.0°C observed by Mishra and Ramgopal9 from the various thermal comfort studies in classrooms in the tropics.
-However, the upper limit of the comfort range in the combined 'open-space' classrooms was by 1.3K higher than the upper limit of the range observed by Mishra and Ramgopal; however, in the combined 'enclosed-plan' classrooms the upper limit was by 0.5K lower.
+Adopting the ASHRAE comfort range between -0.85 to +0.85, the acceptable indoor temperature for the 'combined-enclosed' classrooms (25.8 to 30.5°C) is within the range of 24.0 to 31.0 °C observed by Mishra and Ramgopal 2015 from the various thermal comfort studies in classrooms in the tropics.
+However, the upper limit of the comfort range in the combined 'open-space' classrooms was by 1.3K higher than the upper limit of the range observed by Mishra and Ramgopal, however in the combined 'enclosed-plan' classrooms the upper limit was by 0.5K lower.

 Comparison of the comfort range in the two types of classrooms indicates that the surveyed children in the combined 'open-space' classrooms reported wider comfort range compared to those in the combined 'enclosed-plan' classrooms.
 While the comfort bandwidth in the 'open space' classrooms is 7.1K, that of the combined 'enclosed-plan' classrooms is 4.7K, indicating a significant wider band in the 'open-space' classrooms compared with the 'enclosed-plan' classrooms.
 Comparison of the comfort bandwidth between the two types of classrooms indicates that the upper limit of the 'open-space' classrooms was by 1.8K higher than that of the 'enclosed-plan' classrooms.
-This indicates that the pupils in the combined 'open-space' classrooms have more tolerance to the variabilities in the indoor operative temperature compared with those in the 'enclosed-plan' classrooms.
+This indicates that the upper limit of the variabilities in the indoor operative temperature compared with those in the 'enclosed-plan' classrooms.
 This may partly be attributed to the generally higher indoor air flow recorded in the 'open-space' classrooms which aided in the removal of excess heat accumulated by the children, helping them to tolerate the indoor thermal conditions more.
 Increased air velocity has been reported as helping to offset thermal discomfort experienced by building occupants.
 This is an important consideration in adaptation, in view of the world-wide concern about the continuous temperature increase caused by climate change.